Sunday, November 15, 2015

 Caleb arrives in Nathan's abode.

-At the request of Nathan, Caleb is willing to submit Ava for a week to the so-called Turing Test: an experiment named after the British computer pioneer Alan Turing, which is designed to determine whether a computing automaton, like Ava, is really (self-)conscious and can actually think and feel as a human being, or whether she's only simulating these human qualities.
+At the request of Nathan, Caleb is willing to submit Ava for a week to the so-called Turing test: an experiment named after the British computer pioneer Alan Turing who invented it in 1949 and called it the imitation game.
+The Turing test is meant to determine whether a computing automaton, like Ava, is really (self-)conscious and can actually think and feel as a human, or whether she's only simulating these human qualities.
 Soon, however, Caleb begins to suspect that Nathan is hiding something.
-There's something more to this.
+There's more to this.
 But what...?

 A Frankenstein's monster?

-Ex Machina is an excellent sciencefiction thriller, that makes us think twice about the (im)moral implications of artificial intelligence.
-First time director Alex Garland, who's bestselling novel The Beach was brought to the screen in 2000 (starring Leonardo DiCaprio) and who went on to write the screenplays of the sci-fi movies 28 Days Later (2002), Sunshine (2007) and Never Let Me Go (2010), wrote Ex Machina with a topical subject in mind.
-Earlier this year, scientist Stephen Hawking and engineer Elon Musk warned the public that the development of artificial intelligence does not only entail promising advantages, but also potential dangers.
-Intelligent robots would increase unemployment and could, in time, like a Frankenstein's monster, even escape man's control completely.
+Ex Machina (2015) is a new, excellent sciencefiction mystery thriller, that makes us think twice about the implications of artificial intelligence.
+First time director Alex Garland, who's bestselling novel The Beach was brought to the screen in 2000 and who went on to write the screenplays of the sci-fi movies 28 Days Later (2002), Sunshine (2007) and Never Let Me Go (2010), wrote the screenplay of Ex Machina himself with a burning issue in mind.
+Earlier this year, scientist Stephen Hawking and billionaire engineer Elon Musk warned the public that the development of artificial intelligence does not only entail promising advantages, but also potential dangers.
+Intelligent robots would increase unemployment and could, in time, even escape man's control completely, like a Frankenstein's monster.
 In Ex Machina, Nathan acknowledges to Caleb that, some day, artificial intelligence will be far superior to human intelligence: "One day the AI's are gonna look back at us the same way we look at fossil skeletons on the plains of Africa."

 Oscar Isaac as Nathan (left) and Domhnall Gleeson as Caleb.